Getting Started with OLake for MongoDB

 After running discover

-, OLake generates catalog.json
+, OLake generates streams.json

-in olake_directory
+in OLAKE_DIRECTORY

 with entries like: